eugbyte/JS-TicTacToe-Project/README.md

 # TicTacToe_Project

-My own project in JS.
+My own project in vanilla JS, HTML and CSS.
+A simple TicTacToe game.